 I put this at the end, almost as an afterthought.
 Which probably speaks more about me, than about VeeroTech. 🙂 I primarily value reliability and speed, only after that criteria is satisfied do I look for which of the offers is cheaper.

 Most reputable good quality hosting providers have similar prices.
 This goes for VeeroTech as well.
 From my experience with most products (not just hosting), one gets what they pay for, or less – never more!
 VeeroTech offers good service for the money, so I’d say their prices are good – for what they offer, it’s not the cheapest provider.

 I also like that their service ranges are well scaled, so one can pay for almost exactly the resources they need, not more (or less).
 Good example of that is the package I took – “small” reseller for 12$ per month.

-Overview of Veerotech prices on March 29th 2019:
+Overview of VeeroTech prices on July 3rd 2019:

 I noted “important” packages and added short comments.
-All the prices are for monthly payment basis – providers offer some discount for paying a year, or more up front, but I wouldn’t recommend doing that.
+All the prices are on a monthly payment basis – providers offer some discount for paying a year or more upfront, but I wouldn’t recommend doing that.
 Reseller package prices have become a lot more favourable, than at the beginning of the year, considering what is provided at the given prices.

 |Shared hosting packages||$ per month|

 |ONE – good for small/mid-sized sites||7|